lillallol/temp/README.md

   > Align with current and future ECMAScript proposals.

-* Acceptance of this proposal will make some future proposal creators to understand that they do not have to\[[14](https://github.com/tc39/notes/blob/main/meetings/2022-03/mar-29.md#types-as-comments-for-stage-1)\]:
+* This proposal proves that there is no need for future proposal creators to\[[14](https://github.com/tc39/notes/blob/main/meetings/2022-03/mar-29.md#types-as-comments-for-stage-1)\]:

   > steer away from syntax because typescript uses it.

-  so inevitably proposals that have nothing to do with static typing, but introduce breaking changes to super sets, will be adopted.
+  Inevitably proposals that have nothing to do with static typing, but introduce breaking changes to super sets, will be adopted.
+This will cause people to flock to the complement method.

 * Acceptance of this proposal will popularize the complement method and expose the drawbacks of super sets.